jalzeidi/snake-hunt/README.md

 # Snake Hunt: A Multiplayer Game with Python
-### John Bernardin, Jaffar Alzeidi, Sean Britt, Katrina Janeczko
+### By: John Bernardin, Jaffar Alzeidi, Sean Britt, Katrina Janeczko

 ## Description
 A multiplayer snake game.
 Each player controls a snake.
 Each snake must avoid colliding with itself and other snakes, and consume pellets to grow.
 A leaderboard keeps track of the lengths of the snakes in game.
 Upon starting the game, each player enters a name to distinguish themselves from other players.
 When a snake consumes a pellet, it adds a block (or multiple) of that pellet's color to its body, causing an increase in size and score.